LazyBun/owasp-top10-security/PITCHME.md

 ## What's that?

-Title says it all, but for example:
+Name says it all, but for example:
 - Insecure default configurations |
 - Misconfigured HTTP headers |
 - Error messages containing sensitive information |